-All students completing the C.M.M. degree are required to register for the program in spiritual formation.
+All students completing the M.A.M. degree are required to register for the program in spiritual formation.
 Students are required to attend a daylong orientation held in conjunction with the new student orientation program and are then enrolled in formation groups.
 These groups meet weekly throughout the fall and spring terms during the first year of the program.

-The opportunity to explore the vital connection between spiritual formation and ministry
+● The opportunity to explore the vital connection between spiritual formation and ministry.

-● Opportunities to explore the central genius of spiritual traditions
+● Opportunities to explore the central genius of spiritual traditions.

-The development of a critical capacity that will allow the student to evaluate those traditions theologically
+● The development of a critical capacity that will allow the student to evaluate those traditions theologically.

-● Broad-based exposure to a variety of spiritual disciplines
+● Broad-based exposure to a variety of spiritual disciplines.

-Experience in prayer and devotion
+● Experience in prayer and devotion.

 Students are evaluated and given credit by the group facilitators on the basis of attendance and engagement with the subject matter of the formation process.
 Students should register in both the fall and spring of the first year.
-Exceptions to this rule must be requested in writing from the director of Spiritual Life and Formation.
+Exceptions to this rule must be requested in writing from the director of spiritual life and formation.

-The C.M.M. program requires the satisfactory completion of a two-term concurrent internship in a church or agency setting appropriate to the student’s area of specialization.
+The M.A.M. program requires the satisfactory completion of a two-term internship in a church or agency setting appropriate to the student’s area of specialization.
 The internship runs from August to May and carries six term hours of academic credit.
-While the student registers for three hours of internship credit during each of the two consecutive terms, the internship degree requirement is satisfied only upon completion of the six term hours.
+While the student registers for three hours of internship course credit during each of the two consecutive terms, the internship degree requirement is satisfied only upon completion of the six term hours.

 A minimum cumulative G.P.A. of 2.0 is required for graduation.
 The same average is required for continuation in the program beyond the first year.